habitat-sh/on-prem-builder/README.md

 * OS should support `systemd` process manager
 * Deployment to bare-metal, VM or container image
 * 8 GB or more RAM recommended (for single node)
-* Significant free disk space (depends on package storage - plan conservatively)
+* Significant free disk space (depends on package storage, which depends on the size of the applications you are building and storing here - plan conservatively.
+Around 2GB is required for the baseline installation with only the packages required to run the Builder services)
 * Services should be deployed single-node - scale out is not yet supported
 * Outbound network (HTTPS) connectivity to WAN is required for the _initial_ install
-* Inbound network connectivity from LAN (HTTP) for internal access to the Depot
+* Inbound network connectivity from LAN (HTTP) is required for internal clients to access the depot
-* OAuth2 authentication provider (Github or Bitbucket currently supported)
+* OAuth2 authentication provider (GitHub, GitHub Enterprise and Bitbucket have been verified - additional providers can be added)

 ## Functionality